italia/bootstrap-italia/CODE_OF_CONDUCT.EN.md

 *   Sexist, racist, homophobic, transphobic, ableist or otherwise discriminatory jokes and language.
 *   Posting or displaying sexually explicit or violent material.
 *   Personal insults, particularly those related to gender, sexual orientation, race, religion, or disability.
-*   Inappropriate photography or recording.
-*   Inappropriate physical contact.
-You should have someone’s consent before touching them.
 *   Unwelcome sexual attention.
 This includes, sexualized comments or jokes; inappropriate touching, groping, and unwelcomed sexual advances.
 *   Deliberate intimidation, stalking or following (online or in person).
 *   Advocating for, or encouraging, any of the above behavior.